-Japan’s constitution is called Nihon Koku Kenpou [日本國憲法] and was promulgated on November 3, 1946 and applied on May 3, 1947.
-In this We will see all articles and information about the constitution of Japan.
+The constitution of Japan is called Nihon Koku Kenpou [日本國憲法] and was enacted on November 3, 1946 and applied on May 3, 1947.
+In this Article let's see all articles and information about the constitution of Japan.

-The constitution guarantees a parliamentary system of government and guarantees fundamental rights.
-Under this constitution, the Emperor is the symbol of the state and the union of the people, and exerts a purely ceremonial power, without the possession of sovereignty.
+The constitution guarantees a parliamentary system of Government and guarantees fundamental rights.
+Upon this constitution, the Emperor is the symbol of the State and the union of the people, and exercises a purely ceremonial power, without the possession of sovereignty.

 The Preamble to the Constitution of Japan